More information: Wolfgang Kuch, Tel. 838-52098, room no. 1.2.40, or e-mail

 We are seeking applications for a

-(fare based on german 3/4 E13 TV-L FU) in experimental solid-state physics, starting from April 1st, 2020 and limited to four years.
-The position is assigned to the workgroup of Prof. W. Kuch, which is investigating ultrathin magnetic films, surfaces, adsorbed molecules, and nanostructures that may become relevant in a future spin-based electronics.
+(fare based on german 3/4 E13 TV-L FU) in experimental solid-state physics, starting from April 1st, 2021 and limited to three years.
+The PhD-student position is assigned to the workgroup of Prof. W. Kuch, which has experience investigating ultrathin magnetic films, surfaces, adsorbed magnetic molecules, and nanostructures that may become relevant in a future spin-based electronics.
+One focus of research is on the reversible manipulation of the magnetic properties of adsorbed molecules.
+Experiments are carried out both by laboratory-based techniques as well as by using synchrotron radiation.

 The Freie Universität is an equal opportunity employer.
 Women are strongly encouraged to apply.
 Applicants with a disability are given preference in case of equal qualification.

-Applications quoting the reference code PhyKu_01_20 must include a complete CV, an abstract (max. one page) of the master thesis, as well as names and addresses (postal and e-mail) of two or three persons willing to provide confidential letters of reference.
+Applications quoting the reference code PhyKu_02_21 must include a complete CV, an abstract (max. one page) of the master thesis, as well as names and addresses (postal and e-mail) of two or three persons willing to provide confidential letters of reference.
 Only complete applications will be considered.
-Send your applications by e-mail or postal mail to be received not later than March 2, 2020 to:
+Send your applications by e-mail or postal mail to be received not later than March 15, 2021 to:

 Freie Universität Berlin